informatics-isi-edu/chaise/docs/viewer/viewer-app.md

     CHAISE_REL_PATH=chaise/
     OSD_VIEWER_REL_PATH=openseadragon-viewer/
     ```
+    > - All the variables MUST have a trailing `/`.
+    > - If you're installing remotely, since we're using the `WEB_INSTALL_ROOT`
+    in `rsync` command, you can use a remote location `username@host:public_html/`
+    for this variable.

     Which means,

       - Chaise build folder will be copied to `/var/www/html/chaise/` location.
       - The URL path to access Chaise is `/chaise/`.
       - openseadragon-viewer build folder will be copied to `/var/www/html/openseadragon-viewer/` location.
       - The URL path to access openseadragon-viewer is `/openseadragon-viewer/`.

     If that is not the case in your deployment, you should modify the variables accordingly.

-  Notes:

-    - All the variables MUST have a trailing `/`.
-    - If you're installing remotely, since we're using the `WEB_INSTALL_ROOT` in `rsync` command, you can use a remote location `username@host:public_html/` for this variable.

-2. Clone the openseadragon-viewer repository
+2. Clone the openseadragon-viewer repository,
     ```
     $ git clone git@github.com:informatics-isi-edu/openseadragon-viewer.git
     ```

 3. Run the following command in the openseadragon-viewer folder
+   (make sure to run this in the openseadragon-viewer folder),
     ```
-    # make sure to run this in the openseadragon-viewer folder
     $ make install
     ```

-3. Make sure Chaise is properly installed by calling the following command under Chaise:
+3. Make sure Chaise is properly installed by calling the following command under Chaise
+  (make sure to run this in the Chaise folder),
     ```
-    # make sure to run this in the Chaise folder
     $ make install
     ```